dima74/factorio-mods-localization/src/documentation.md

 1. Make git commit (or break if there are no changes)
 1. Git push

+### Branch protection rules
+If push to master is not allowed:
+1. Create fork
+1. Force-push to `crowdin-fml` branch in fork
+1. Create pull request if not yet exists

 ## Webhook for every push to update crowdin from github
-1. Check if pushed commits change /locale/en (Note that payload for push webhook contains added/modified/removed files)
+1. Check if pushed commits change `/locale/en` (Note that payload for push webhook contains added/modified/removed files)
-1. For every modified/added file:
+1. For every modified/added english file:
     * check if we have same file on crowdin:
         * yes: crowdin-api/update-file
         * no: crowdin-api/add-file
 1. (Note that for now we will not handle file removing)

 ## Notes
-* We need to run some code every week (update github from crowdin).
-Standard Heroku scheduler mechanism is really very bad (unreliable, costly and difficult to setup).
-But Heroku forces our app to restart approximately every 24 hours.
-So we can just run necessary code on app startup.
-We would store in postgresql (built-in heroku database) updates time, and on startup checks, if last update time is more than week ago (if so, do update).

-* Research: can we make our dyno not sleep if we will every minute send request from our app to itself (via https://factorio-mods-localization.herokuapp.com/)?

 * Any localization folder (such as `/locale/en`, `/locale/ru`) may contain subfolder, and we should ignore subfolders, because factorio ignores them too.
 Here is [example](https://github.com/Karosieben/boblocale/tree/master/locale/en/old).

 * In some mods files names doesn't match across localization folders